-Yusuke definitely punctuated how camera-ready the other housemates were as he often struggled to fit in with the cool kids, mostly relying on his music as a means of fitting in.
+Yusuke punctuated just how camera-ready the other housemates in Hawaii were as he struggled to fit in with the group, mostly relying on his music as his primary means of socializing.
 He was really talented and really awkward to watch.
 Like painfully awkward.

 Worst Moment: Movie date with Lauren

 Anna was interested in Wez for some reason.
 Otherwise she was a traveler who didn’t travel much.

 42. Arisa (Boys and Girls in the City)